 As the datepicker feature of Microsoft Excel is only available for the Windows 32-bit version, it is very difficult when you need this feature for the 64-bit version.
 Creating a datepicker with VBA code is quite tedious and time-consuming.
 In this article, I will show you how to make an alternative to the datepicker in Excel.

-2 Easy Methods to Make an Alternative to Datepicker in Excel
+How to Make an Alternative to Datepicker in Excel: 2 Easy Methods

 In this article, you will see two easy methods to make an alternative to the datepicker in Excel.
 For the first method, I will use pre-built templates from Excel, and for the second, I will use Excel add-ins.